Elite50/slate/source/includes/_profile-object.md

  | MeetingLocation | The location of the meeting
  | MeetingNotes | General text notes of the meeting
 Memberships | MemberOrganization | The organization that the profile has a membership to
+ | MemberParentOrganization | The parent organization of the membership
  | MemberActive | A flag indicating whether the profile is an active member of the organization
  | MemberTitle | The title of the membership level of the profile
  | MemberJoined | The date that the profile joined the organization